-The Traffic Relief Plan recognizes the three distinct subregions of Riverside County and ensures that revenues raised by the Plan in each subregion remain there and cannot be moved to other parts of the county:
+The Traffic Relief Plan recognizes the three distinct subregions of Riverside County and identifies project investments to support the unique needs of each community.
+This ensures that the funds raised through a future ordinance and expenditure plan for transportation improvements in a specific subregion will remain there and cannot be transferred to other parts of the county.
+These regions are: